dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 }
 ```

-Note: it’s unlikely that IRL you will find something like this, an exploit served on a silver plate.
+Note: it's unlikely that IRL you will find something like this, an exploit served on a silver plate.
 Nevertheless, PHP deserialization can lead to [real life vulnerabilities](https://owasp.org/www-community/vulnerabilities/PHP_Object_Injection) (edit: have you heard about [CVE-2022-22241](https://nvd.nist.gov/vuln/detail/CVE-2022-22241)?)

 OK, we have everything we need.
-Let’s write the exploit.
+Let's write the exploit.

 ```php
 <?php